KIT-MRT/arbitration_graphs/README.md

 <summary>Compiling unit tests</summary>

 To compile and run the C++ unit tests, make sure Googletest is available.
-For the python tests, make sure pybind11 is installed.
+For the Python tests, make sure pybind11 is installed.

 In order to compile with tests define `BUILD_TESTS=true`
 ```bash